← Drone Database

 Real-World Usage

-• Airbus Zephyr — solar HAPS, flew 64-day endurance record
+• Airbus/Aalto Zephyr — solar HAPS, 67-day continuous stratospheric flight record (May 2025)

 • BAE Systems PHASA-35 — UK stratospheric HAPS

-• Various Chinese and US HAPS programs under development
+• Chinese Morning Star solar HAPS and US programs in active development

 Counters This Drone